susji/ked/README.md

   * `Ctrl+P` displays the buffer selection dialog
   * `Ctrl+F` displays the file-open dialog
   * `Alt+F` closes the current buffer

+Depending your terminal settings, `Alt` may be mapped to `Esc`.

+## buffer management

+We have a very minimalistic approach to buffer handling.
+You can open new buffers, close them, save their contents to a file, and change between them.
+A single buffer always occupies the available screen space.
+I use it within `tmux`, and I need to see more than a single buffer at a time, I will open two panes for it.

+Opening files into new buffers is based on the idea of first selecting a root directory and then fuzzily finding filenames matching your filter.
+By default, we ignore certain directories like `.git` and `node_modules`.
+You may specify these exactly with the `-ignoredirs` argument.

 ## save hooks